greg7mdp/gtl/README.md

 ## intrusive

 The classes from the `intrusive.hpp` header provide a smart pointer type which is missing from the standard library, the `intrusive_ptr`.
 It provides automatic life management of pointers to an object with an embedded reference count.
-If you don't need all the bells and whistles of `std::shared_ptr`, such as `weak_ptr` or custom deleter support, the `intrusive_ptr` provides a similar reference counting support with reduced memory usage and simplified construction and assignment.
+If you don't need all the bells and whistles of `std::shared_ptr`, such as `weak_ptr` or custom deleter support, the `intrusive_ptr` provides a similar reference counting support with the following benefits:

+- The memory footprint of `intrusive_ptr` is the same as the corresponding raw pointer (typically half of std::shared_ptr);
+- The memory footprint of `intrusive_ref_counter` is also half of the std::shared_ptr reference count;
+- `intrusive_ptr<T>` can be constructed from an arbitrary raw pointer of type `T *`.

 Classes provided are:

 * `gtl::intrusive_ptr`: the intrusive_ptr class
 * `gtl::intrusive_ref_counter`: use this as a based class for objects needing to implement the two count APIs